Thinking About Problems Differently

 Every technology company goes through a business discovery process with its customers to determine where it best addresses customer needs and what its natural place is in the technology ecosystem.
 Our discovery process has shown that Fractal best addresses these needs:

-Change IT Economics Fractal Programming™ eliminates legacy software platform costs such as Oracle or VMware.
-Fractal Programming makes efficient use of hardware resources so that data center and cloud provider costs are dramatically reduced.
-Fractal Programming can cut IT costs in half.
+Change IT Economics Fractal Computing™ eliminates legacy software platform costs such as Oracle or VMware.
+Fractal Computing makes efficient use of hardware resources so that data center and cloud provider costs are dramatically reduced.
+Fractal Computing can cut IT costs in half.

 Reduce the Need for Data Centers Fractal microApps™ have less of a need for data centers on premise or in the cloud.